Wembley F.C.: History

 On 21 June 2012 it was announced the club had recruited former internationals Ray Parlour, Martin Keown, Graeme Le Saux, Claudio Caniggia and Brian McBride to play in their FA Cup campaign that season, none of whom made a competitive appearance for the club.
-Tobias Piers Webb remained in the side, despite calls for him to step down due to a string of poor performances, alongside Martin Parry, Christopher Lidstone, Stephen Garner, Cliff Darby, Liam Connolly, Rob Collins, Ross Mackiewicz, Pardeep Rai, Paddy Barron and Colin O’Connor.
 The north London side also hired David Seaman as goalkeeping coach.
 Ugo Ehiogu was drafted in later for the preliminary qualifying game against Uxbridge, but could not prevent Wembley from being knocked out.
 At the end of the 2020–21 season the club were transferred to the Premier Division North of the Combined Counties League.

 Ground

 Wembley play their home games at Vale Farm, Watford Road, Wembley, Middlesex, HA0 3HG.
 The stadium has a capacity of 2,450.

 The ground was used in 1966 as the training base for the England national football team during their successful FIFA World Cup campaign.

 The ground was also shared by Hendon F.C.
 Hendon shared Vale Farm for four full seasons from the 2009-10 campaign.
 The ground is now shared with Cricklewood Wanderers F.C.